zim-desktop-wiki/zim-desktop-wiki/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
 about: For questions we recommend using the "discussions" forum instead
-title: ''
+title: "[question]"
 labels: needs triage, question
 assignees: ''

 ---

-For questions we recommend using the "discussions" forum instead
+For questions we recommend using the "discussions" forum instead of filing a ticket here.